 Due to the fact that Worcestershire Sauce has both gluten and refined sugar I, therefore, cannot use it in my recipes.
 However, since I enjoy the flavor it adds to my recipes I wanted to create a sauce I could use.
 Originally I called this Nevada Sauce as I live in Nevada.
 In any case, very few people peeked at this recipe as they were not sure what it was.
 With this in mind, I, therefore, wanted to inform others so that they too could add additional flavor to their recipes.
 It is low in carbohydrates and hence it is also keto.
 So, if you are on a keto diet this can be used to add additional flavor to your recipes.

-Incredibly, I was inspired to come up with my own recipe after I saw Mastering Paleo’s recipe.
-Indeed, thanks, Mastering Paleo for giving me the inspiration to believe that I could do it myself!
-All in all, it is quick and easy to make simply add put together the Tamarind Powder and boiling water and stir together then add remaining ingredients.
+Incredibly, this condiment adds so much flavor to many dishes.
+All in all, it is quick and easy to make simply add put together the Tamarind Powder and boiling water and stir together then add the remaining ingredients.
 It makes about 1/2 cup.
 I don’t like to waste, therefore, I don’t make a large amount.
 This way I use it up before it goes bad.

 Summary For Gluten-Free AKA Worcestershire Sauce:

 In summary, I use to use Worcestershire sauce all the time now I just substitute Nevada Sauce AKA Worcestershire Sauce in all my old recipes.
 In short, it has made revamping my recipes a lot easier.
 At any rate, I feel like this sauce has a deeper depth of flavor.
-What a difference it has made.
 Moreover, the longer this sits the better it is.
-Use in Nevada Broccoli Beef, Keto BBQ Sauce, Spicy Chicken Wing Sauce, Smokey Mushroom Gravy, Smokey Garlic, and Mushroom Turkey Patties, Shrimp Pan Roast, Sirloin Steak, L’s Seasoned T-Bone, Prime Rib Au Jus, Keto French Onion Dip, Homemade Sloppy Joes, Hickory BBQ Sauce, and Homemade Horseradish.
+Use in Nevada Broccoli Beef, Spicy Chicken Wing Sauce, Smokey Salisbury Steak, and Homemade Horseradish.

-Additionally, this recipe contains powdered Tamarind which is an Asian spice can be purchased online, Anchovy paste and Tomato Paste can be purchased in a small tube at most grocery stores.
-In all honesty, Coconut Aminos and Garlic Coconut Aminos are used as a substitute for soy sauce and teriyaki.
-Coconut Nectar can be used as a refined sugar-free sweetener.
+Additionally, this recipe contains powdered Tamarind which is an Asian spice that can be purchased online, Anchovy paste and Tomato Paste can be purchased in a small tube at most grocery stores.
+In all honesty,

 As a matter of fact, this is a small batch and therefore can simply be stored in the refrigerator.